 Not surprisingly, this idea is fraught with a huge number of conceptual problems, and hardly anyone in the world of physics takes it seriously at all, although this unfortunately doesn't stop many non-physicists from taking the notion of many-worlds quantum mechanics and inventing even crazier ideas which can only be called science fiction.
 The many-worlds hypothesis is also inconsistent with a biblical worldview, since it would appear that there exists one of many, many other universes in which no human being has ever sinned, for example, or in which Christ was never raised from the dead.
 Clearly, if true, this interpretation of quantum mechanics would have severe theological implications for Christianity.
 Fortunately, however, as already indicated, the many-worlds interpretation is not really taken seriously by most practicing physicists, and moreover, there is not a shred of experimental evidence in its support.
 Christians (as well as non-Christians) would do well to discard this interpretation without hesitation.

-The final—and most common—use of the term "multiverse" stems from the field of theoretical cosmology, and refers to the hypothesis that many universes, very similar to ours, exist outside of our own universe; the collection of all existing universes is thus known as the "multi-verse."
+The final—and most common—use of the term "multiverse" to be considered here stems from the field of theoretical cosmology, and refers to the hypothesis that many universes, very similar to ours, exist outside of our own universe; the collection of all existing universes is thus known as the "multi-verse."
 We can roughly define the "multiverse" in the following way: essentially, the multiverse is a collection of universes, where each universe in the collection has the potential to be much like our own in some ways, but different in other ways.
 For instance, different universes within the multiverse might differ in their strength of gravitational force, but be identical in other respects.
 Although this scenario is allowed by physics, there is absolutely no direct evidence for the existence of the multiverse, as used in this context.

 So why has the notion of the multiverse attracted so much attention in recent years, if there is no real evidence to support it?
 To understand this, one first needs to realize that the properties of our universe—such as the strengths of the fundamental forces of nature, for example—appear to be fine-tuned to support life: if the gravitational force were much stronger, for instance, stars would burn much more hotly and quickly than they do today, making life highly improbable, but if gravity were much weaker, then stars would be too cool and would never produce the heavy metals needed to form life.
 In other words, there is not much "wiggle room" for the gravitational force, and too much variation in either direction would lead to a universe incapable of supporting life.
 On the atheistic view, then, our universe's obvious capacity for supporting life comes as quite a surprise—almost as if Someone had designed our universe to be capable of harboring life.
 If it's possible for the strength of the gravitational force to fall within a wide range of values, and our universe just happens to possess a gravitational force which falls into the much narrower band of life-supporting values, it becomes clear that the existence of life on earth is more than a mere accident.
 This argument is only strengthened when we broaden our scope to all of the features of physical laws in our universe, not just the gravitational force; when we do this, we realize that the chance of our universe on its own being capable of supporting life appears to be astronomically small, if not impossible.